DEFRA/ffc-demo-apply-web/test/acceptance/README.md

 2. If running against localhost, then no need to set `TEST_ENVIRONMENT_ROOT_URL` as it will default to `docker.host.internal:3000`.
 Instead make sure the application container is running with `docker-compose up --build` in the root folder of this repository

-3. From the directory containing the dockerfile run `docker-compose run --rm wdio-cucumber`.
+3. From the directory containing the dockerfile run `docker-compose run --rm ffc-demo-apply-web-acceptance`.
 This will run an acceptance test against the FFC-Demo web service.

 4. The test reports will be output to `./html-reports`.
 Note that WSL users need to run `mkdir -m 777 html-reports`.
 Read more about report configuration in the [rpii/wdio-hmtl-reporter docs](https://github.com/rpii/wdio-html-reporter)